magicstickuk/multisite-post-duplicator/README.md

 1. User Interface
 2. Meta Box
 3. Setting Page
+4. Batch Duplication

 == Changelog ==

 = 0.6 =
 * NEW: Create your own addons!
 Multisite Post Duplicator is now fully extendable.
-Create your own functionality
-* Check out the API [documentation](http://www.wpmaz.uk/mpddocs/).
-* Check out a list of hooks you can use (http://www.wpmaz.uk/mpddocs/).
+Create your own functionality.
+Check out the API [documentation](http://www.wpmaz.uk/mpddocs/).
+And here is a list of hooks you can use: (http://www.wpmaz.uk/multisite-post-duplicator-actions-and-filters/).
+We've even created a couple of core addons if you want have nosey at how they are hooked in.
 * NEW CORE ADDON: Batch Duplication!
 You can now duplicate several pages at a time from the post/page list screen.
 * NEW CORE ADDON: Restrict MPD!
-You can now restrict the ability to duplicate from certain sites on your network
+You can now restrict the ability to duplicate from certain sites on your network.
 * FIXED: Issue with generated destination URL of attached media from root site.

 = 0.5.2 =